-In fall 2018, I redesigned the home screen and other features on nymag.com.
-The redesign objectives were 1) to establish New York as the legacy parent site of a family of 5 unique sub verticals, via an improved brand architecture and a global navigation system, and 2) establish a digital subscription business by implementing a paywall via metered page views.
-New sections on the site were also launched, such as the Thousand Best Restaurant & Bar list, and The Urbanist.
+In fall 2018, I redesigned the home screen and other new features on nymag.com.
+The redesign objectives were 1) to reestablish legacy brand New York as the parent brand of a portfolio of 5 sub verticals, via a more transparent architecture and navigation, and 2) launch a consumer subscription via implementation of a metered paywall.
+New sections on the site were also established, such as The Thousand Best Restaurant & Bar list, and The Urbanist.

 Role: editorial design director & Lead product designer